bitnami/charts/bitnami/mariadb-galera/README.md

 #### Checking `safe_to_boostrap`

-First you need to get the name of the persisten volume claims (pvc), for example:
+First you need to get the name of the persistent volume claims (pvc), for example:

 ```bash
 $ kubectl get pvc